Erica Newman Psychodynamic psychotherapist , NW6

 Finding a therapist and arranging to meet can feel daunting - it's often a brave move to begin to talk about difficulties, perhaps for the first time.
 Or you may have benefited from help in the past, and feel you need some more.
 If you come to see me you'll be in safe hands.

 After my Counselling qualification, I trained for a further four years at WPF Therapy, one of the UK’s leading institutions for academic and clinical practice, and hold a postgraduate diploma in Psychodynamic Psychotherapy from Roehampton University.
 I practiced for many years within the WPF Therapy clinic in London, as well as in a Camden NHS Psychotherapy Department, and in private practice.
 I care deeply about my work and take seriously my own personal and professional development.
-I'm currently involved in further training at the SAP (Society of Analytical Psychology).
+I'm currently involved in a further training in Adult Analysis at the SAP (Society of Analytical Psychology).

 As a registered member of three professional bodies, I am committed to strict ethical codes and professional standards, and have regular supervision and full insurance.
 I am registered with the BPC (British Psychoanalytic Council), the BACP (British Association for Counselling and Psychotherapy) and the FPC (Foundation for Psychotherapy and Counselling).